 There are so many places to visit in Scotland, so it can be hard choosing where to go during a trip!
 Should you visit the hot spots like Edinburgh or Glasgow?
 Maybe relax at Loch Ness?
 Or experience island life at the Isle of Lewis or the Isle of Harris?
+Well, this post of the most beautiful towns in Scotland has got you covered, and even includes a few cities!

 Here are the best things to do in Edinburgh!